nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

   - Subject – all attributes of the certificate's Subject field;
   - Expires – the expiration date of the certificate;

-  For the security server client:
+  For the Security Server client:

   - Name – the name of the X-Road member managing the subsystem;
   - Class – the member class of the X-Road member managing the subsystem;